JRCSTU/CO2MPAS-TA/doc/model.rst

 Hybrid Electric Vehicles (HEVs) have more complex driveline layouts and control strategies compared to conventional vehicles.
-Their driveline integrates one or more electric machines for supporting propulsion and/or charging the drive battery, with the aim of regenerating braking power, using the engine at a more optimal operating point or even switching it off when appropriate.
+Their driveline integrates one or more electric machines for supporting propulsion and/or charging the drive battery, to regenerate braking power, using the engine at a more optimal operating point or even switching it off when appropriate.
 Therefore, additional components are needed for the simulation of their operation: electric machines, drive battery and DC/DC converter.
 The vehicle powertrain model of
 |co2mpas| is developed in a way to capture and replicate the operation of as
 many different vehicle architectures as possible through a unique driveline